short-number/short-number.github.io/README.md

 You can visit `http://localhost:3000` to see your documentation.

 #### Enter the Container
-To enter inside of the container, run this command:
+To enter inside of the container, run:

 ```bash
 podman-compose exec app sh
 ```